The city of Bangkok transport, how to travel around the city

 Taxis in Bangkok are very common and inexpensive form of travel.
 Despite the fact that it is the capital, to travel nearly the entire city center can be for no more than 100 baht.
 It is only necessary to use a taxi in order not to overpay or to be deceived.

 The best option is a taxi meter (Taxi) Meter.
 An exception may be a trip to the airport or long distances to nearby cities (Pattaya, Ayutthaya, Hua hin, etc.).
 In this case, you can hire a taxi at a fixed price.
 But not all taxi drivers are always ready to take you on the meter (they usually say that the meter is broken), and not all counters work correctly.
-Before boarding a taxi is to make sure the driver that the meter is a simple question, "Taxi Meter?".
+Before boarding a taxi make sure the driver that the meter is a simple question, "Taxi Meter?".
 If he claims that the meter is broken, just look for another taxi.

 The most correct and best option is to catch a taxi on the road, and not to hire taxi drivers, awaiting clients at the crowded places.
 Usually taxi drivers who stand and catch customers at shopping centers, attractions, nightlife, immediately begin to impose exorbitant prices for travel at a fixed and inflated price (because for such a great place waiting customers they have to pay).
 Therefore, if you want to save money, it's best just to move a little bit away from this place and catch a taxi.